Manuel Azaña: Writings

 In his diaries and memoirs, on which he worked meticulously, Azaña vividly describes the various personality and ideological conflicts between himself and various Republican leaders, such as Largo Caballero and Negrín.
 Azaña's writings during the Civil War have been resources for study by scholars of the workings of the Republican government during the conflict.
 Along with his extensive memoirs and diaries, Azaña also wrote a number of well-known speeches.
 His speech on 18 July 1938 is one of the best known in which he implores his fellow Spaniards to seek reconciliation after the fighting ends and emphasizes the need for "Peace, Pity, and Pardon."

 Azaña wrote a play during the Civil War, La velada en Benicarló ("Vigil in Benicarló").
-Having worked on the play during the previous weeks, Azaña dictated the final version while he was trapped in Barcelona during the "Days of May" violence.
+Having worked on the play during the previous weeks, Azaña dictated the final version while he was trapped in Barcelona during the violence of the May Days.
 In the play, Azaña uses various characters to espouse the various ideological, political and social perspectives present within the Republic during the war.
 He portrayed and explored the rivalries and conflicts that were damaging the political cohesion of the Republic.

 Azaña was aware of General Franco and Jose Sanjurjo's firm determination to overthrow the Republic, which would culminate in the Law of Political Responsibilities (Ley de Responsabilidades Políticas) at the end of the war.
 Saddened, he reflected:

 A policy should never be based on the extermination of the adversary; not only because—and that is a lot to say—it is morally an abomination, but because it is materially unfeasible.
 And the blood unjustly spilled by the hatred that seeks to exterminate will be reborn, sprouting and giving accursed fruits; a curse that will not be restricted, unfortunately, to those who spilled the blood, but which will be over the very country which—to compound its misfortune—absorbed it.

-During the many years of his political activity, Azaña kept diaries.
-His work Diarios completos: monarquía, república, Guerra Civil was published posthumously in Spanish in 2003.
+Azaña's complete diaries were published posthumously in 2003 under the title Diarios completos: monarquía, república, Guerra Civil.